I3N0dWZm/I3N0dWZm.github.io/general/xlsx_password_with_hashcat.md

 even though this was generated in office 365 the password extraction appears to be 2013.

 https://hashcat.net/wiki/doku.php?id=example_hashes

+Looking at the above webpage i could see this would be code 9600.

 9400 - office 2007
 9500 - office 2010
 9600 - office 2013